Meet the Legendary Cake Ladies of Andalusia, Alabama

 She's selling layers of place and time.
 She says she never expected any of this and still struggles to understand it.
 She has rarely left Covington County and admits, "I haven't even seen all of the county yet."

 This part of Alabama isn't a very romantic place.
-There are no antebellum mansions, no oak-lined shores.
+There are no historic mansions, no oak-lined shores.
 It's an old railroad town where people work hard, and that suits Dean Jacobs.
 After the Second World War, her father came home to sharecrop on a farm outside Andalusia.
 The family was poor and had no automobile, so trips into town were rare, and sweet ingredients were too expensive.
 As a child, she hardly ever tasted cake.
 But once or twice a year, on holidays, both of her grandmothers would collect the eggs and flour and butter and set to work.

 She's 83 years old now and still remembers the scent of cinnamon and sugar.
 "They would spend all day on a cake, cooking with those old wood ovens," she says.